compbiozurich/UZH-BIO392/course-results/2020/Jaruschka-Pecnik/Genome_resources.md

 PMKB | source portal about genes, variants, tumor types... | [PMKB](https://pmkb.weill.cornell.edu/) Human Genome Resources at NCBI | all about the human genome with reference data, alignments and human variant collection | [NCBI_HG](https://www.ncbi.nlm.nih.gov/projects/genome/guide/human/)

+The databases differ in their specialization.
+Some of them cover up genomics in general and others are about cancer or for example pharmacogenomics.
+I have never used such a database before and thus were all of them new to me.
+I really enjoyed the database NIH, because it is very appealing and very informative.